Conservation Volunteers: Trail blazing across Canada

 Mapping where the signs need to be installed at Fishing Lake, ON (Photo by Nick Tardif)

-Last year September, CVs gathered at NCC’s Fishing Lake property in the Frontenac Arch Natural Area in Ontario to mark trails and clear debris from the area.
+In September, Conservation Volunteers gathered at NCC’s Fishing Lake property in the Frontenac Arch Natural Area in Ontario.
+Together, they marked trails and cleared debris from the area.

-This year, NCC staff continued the work that CVs started the previous year by installing more signage and monitoring the trails to classify the terrain and difficulty for visitors.
+This year, NCC staff continued the work that volunteers started the previous year.
+They installed more signage and monitored the trails to classify the terrain and difficulty for visitors.

 Saving the sand dunes